 now i must confess though i felt no shame at the time that my inquisitive fingers did travel a bit and grace’s breathing changed as my curiosity grew. yes, she was nubile. when she stopped me, i didn’t mind and we both fell asleep in a double fetal embrace.

-bob and june came home and all hell broke loose. remember i am only two years older than grace. victoria woke me up and with her usual sweet and gentle southern voice said, “frank wants you in the living room.”
+frank and victoria came home and all hell broke loose. remember i am only two years older than grace. victoria woke me up and with her usual sweet and gentle southern voice said, “frank wants you in the living room.”

 he began to calm down. victoria had talked with grace in her room and she had gone back to sleep. victoria told frank that nothing was amiss as far as grace was concerned.